Idar Lind

-Idar Lind (born 23 September 1954) is a Norwegian novelist, crime fiction writer, songwriter and playwright.
+Idar Lind (born 23 September 1954) is a Norwegian novelist, crime fiction writer, songwriter, and playwright.

 Biography

-Lind was born on the island of Otterøya (now part of Namsos) in Nord-Trøndelag county, Norway.
+Lind was born on the island of Otterøya (now part of Namsos Municipality) in Nord-Trøndelag county, Norway.
 He made his literary debut in 1983 with Stengte dører.
 He was awarded the Riverton Prize in 1989 for the crime novel 13 takters blues.